Aims and questions

 The project focused on four English regions with a range of specialised film exhibition venues and mixed socio-economic populations, serviced by three of the BFI’s Film Hubs.
 For each region, the research entailed gathering data about:

 - Interpretations of films

 - Film policy and industry developments

 - Regional demographics

-Using digital humanities methods to structure, store and analyse the data entailed the development of an ontology and various data visualisations.
+Using digital humanities methods to structure, store and analyse the data entailed developing an innovative ontology and various data visualisations.
 This enabled conceptual questions to be asked about audiences, how they form, and the regional provision of film.
 Presenting the data via a set of data visualisation tools revealed patterns, trends and anomalies that warranted a closer and deeper reading of more detailed insights in the the data.
-In the spirit of the AHRC Digital Transformations theme, this approach has shown the potential of transforming audience studies by using digital techniques that go beyond qualitative studies of audience reception studies and/or the quantitative studies of audience attendance figures to address the formation of audiences both in depth and at scale.
+In the spirit of the AHRC Digital Transformations theme, this approach has shown the potential of transforming audience studies by using digital techniques that go beyond qualitative studies of audience reception studies and/or quantitative studies of audience attendance figures, to address the formation of audiences both in depth and at scale.